Uncontrolled blood sugar levels can have seriously dangerous effects.

-- You Have Numbness or Tingling
+- Numbness or tingling

 People with neuropathy may not realize they have been injured from a cut or that a wound is becoming infected.
 Or they may be oversensitive to pain.
 They might experience severe and constant pain from otherwise painless stimulation.

-See your podiatrist for regular foot exams.
+See a podiatrist for regular foot exams.

-- You Have Stomach Trouble
+- Stomach Troubles

-- Your Sight Has Gotten Poorer
+- Sight Has Gotten Poorer

-- You Have Recurring Infections
+- Having Recurring Infections

 Other infections might include pneumonia and respiratory infections, kidney and gallbladder infections, and severe bacterial middle ear and fungal sinus infections.